 Work parties have been a tradition at Miquon since our founding in 1932, making possible projects of all sizes that school staff could not complete alone.
-The timing and specific projects vary year-to-year, and the parties typically occur in the fall and spring.
+The timing and specific projects vary year-to-year, but the parties typically occur in the fall and spring.
 We ask that all families attend work parties.
 They are generally festive in atmosphere and include children who help as they are able.
-Work parties are great community-building events with a barbeque and bring-your-own picnic lunch together at the end of the work.
+Work parties conclude with a barbeque and bring-your-own picnic lunch.
 Families may also be invited by their child's teachers or by the maintenance staff to help out with specific indoor or outdoor projects.